-SME clients often contact us and are panicking about the deadline for a tender only for us to discover that it is in fact a PQQ - the first stage in the bidding process.
+SME clients often contact us, panicking about the deadline for a tender, only for us to discover that it is in fact a pre-qualification questionnaire (PQQ ) — the first stage in the bidding process.
+We look at PQQ and tender documents to explain the key differences between the two.

-A PQQ will ask for all of your organisational information:
+A PQQ will ask for all your organisational information:

 - Type of company